MicrosoftDocs/azure-dev-docs/articles/java/migration/windup.md

 This guide describes how to discover and assess any type of Java applications with WindUop to evaluate their readiness to migrate to Azure.

+[//]: # (TODO VIDEO)

 ## When should I use WindUp?

 [WindUp](https://github.com/windup) is a generic application migration and assessment tool.
 It helps large-scale Java application modernization and migration projects across a broad range of transformations and use cases.
 It discovers applications through static code analysis, supports effort estimation, accelerates code migration, helping you move applications to Azure.

-Created in 2013 by RedHat, WindUp is an open-source project (Eclipse Public License) that bundles a set of rules to transform Java applications to different targets: Azure, JBoss EAP, Camel, Spring, Quarkus or OpenShift.
+Created in 2013 by RedHat, WindUp is an open-source project (Eclipse Public License) that bundles a set of rules to transform Java applications to different targets: Azure, JBoss EAP, Camel, Spring, SpringBoot, Quarkus or OpenShift.

 Windup is designed to help organizations modernize their applications in a way that reduces costs and enables faster innovation.
-The platform uses advanced analysis techniques to understand the structure and dependencies of any Java application, and provides guidance on how to refactor and migrate the applications to Azure.
+The tool uses advanced analysis techniques to understand the structure and dependencies of any Java application, and provides guidance on how to refactor and migrate the applications to Azure.

 WindUp is part of a broader set of migration tools that live under the umbrella project called [Konveyor](https://www.konveyor.io/).

 ### Discovering Java applications

-Discovery and assessment are the first stages of application migration and modernization using a tool like Windup.
+Discovery and assessment are the first stages of application migration and modernization when using a tool like Windup.
-During the discovery phase, the tool scans the legacy application and its components to gain a comprehensive understanding of its structure, architecture, and dependencies.
+During the _discovery_ phase, the WindUp scans the application and its components to gain a comprehensive understanding of its structure, architecture, and dependencies.
 This information is used to create a detailed inventory of the application and its components, which serves as the basis for further analysis and planning.

 ![Discovery target](./media/windup/target-discovery.png)

 ### Assessing Java application for a specific Azure target

-After the discovery phase you have the optional assessment phase.
+After the discovery phase you have the optional _assessment_ phase.
-The assessment phase is where the tool analyzes the application and its components to determine its suitability for migration and to identify any potential challenges or limitations.
+The assessment phase is where WindUp analyzes the application and its components to determine its suitability for migration and to identify any potential challenges or limitations.
 This phase involves analyzing the application code and check its compliance with the migration target.
-The assessment also provides an evaluation of the application’s readiness for migration, including any necessary refactoring or restructuring that may be required.
+The assessment also provides an evaluation of the application's readiness for migration, including any necessary refactoring or restructuring that may be required.

 WindUp is very flexible, and you can create any transformation target you want (by aggregating a set of rules).
-But it comes with existing targets, including Azure targets.
+It comes with existing targets (JBoss EAP, Camel, Spring, SpringBoot, Quarkus), and includes a set of Azure targets.
-The transformation targets you can choose from are:

-* Azure: Rules to migrate Java applications to Azure App Service, Azure Container Apps and AKS.
-* Containerization: A comprehensive set of cloud and container readiness rules to assess applications for suitability for deployment on AKS or Azure Container Apps.
-* Linux: Ensure there are no Windows paths hard coded into your applications and that it can be migrated to Linux.

-Azure has a dedicated target in WindUp.
-If you select the Azure target and scroll the list of Azure services, you will be able to choose the migration rules available (see Figure 2):

 * Azure App Services
 * Azure Container Apps